The best note taking apps for Windows in 2023: a roundup of personal knowledge management software for Microsoft and PC

 Maybe you’re done reading and browsing and searching, though.
 Perhaps today is the day that you’re ready to dive in with both feet and get starting building your own custom-designed, bespoke personal knowledge management system.

 You’re ready to leave behind unsatisfying cookie-cutter solutions and endless internet rabbit holes in search of the “perfect” note taking app.
-If this is where you're at, Calmer Notes is what you've been searching for.
+If this is where you’re at, Calmer Notes may be just what you’ve been searching for.

 Wishing you all the best on your personal knowledge management journey!